the-themis-benchmarks/home/README.md

 * `Q-testing`: https://github.com/the-themis-benchmarks/Q-testing
 * `TimeMachine`: https://github.com/the-themis-benchmarks/TimeMachine

-Note that these tools are the modified/enhanced versions of their originals because we coordinate with the authors of these tools to assure correct and rigorous setup (e.g., get the tool bugs fixed by the authors before our evaluation).
+Note that these tools are the modified/enhanced versions of their originals because we coordinate with the authors of these tools to assure correct and rigorous setup (e.g., report the obvious tool bugs to the authors).
 We tried our best efforts to minimize the bias and ensure that each tool is at "its best state" in bug finding (see **Section 3.2** in the accepted paper).

 For example, see [this commit](https://github.com/the-themis-benchmarks/TimeMachine/commit/b5bafb28fae26cc0dff2e36599c1af6c166ce48c) to validate all the modifications/enhancement which were made in `TimeMachine`.

-**2. validate the whole evaluation**
+**2. Validate the bug dataset (Table 3 in the accepted paper)**

+Themis now contains *52* reproducible crash bugs.
+For each bug, you can view:
+* its metadata (e.g., original bug report, buggy app version)
+* bug data (stack trace, executable apk, bug-triggering script/video, number of steps to reproduce)
+* property (e.g., the bug can be reproduced on which Android SDKs, does the app require network and login, does the bug involve changing system settings).

+**3. Validate the bug finding results of these tools (Table 3, Table 4, Figure 1 in the accepted paper)**

 Our original evaluation setup (see **Section 3.3** in the accepted paper) is: